nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 Now some may argue: PHP is an interpreted language, so compile time actually also happens at runtime.
 My response to that would normally be: Use [APC][10].
 APC will cache the generated opcodes so they don't need to be created on every single request.
-This can greatly improve page loading time and CPU load, so if you aren't using APC you might try as well now ;)
+This can greatly improve page loading time and CPU load, so if you aren't using APC yet you might try as well now ;)

-But not today, today we want hard numbers.
+But, hypothetically, let use assume that we are not using APC.
 So let's see whether single quoted strings are actually lexed faster than double quoted ones.

 For this we will use a handy function called [`token_get_all`][11]: It lexes a PHP string into a token array.
 The function will return the token texts plainly and not preparsed, but the internal